Some implications between Grothendieck's anabelian conjectures

-Hence, we have reduced ourselves to the case in which $X$ is an algebraic space.
+Now that we can take arbitrary finite extensions of the base field, we may reduce to the case in which $X$ is an algebraic space using the same argument we have used in \autoref{fgext}.

+Hence, we may suppose that $X$ is an algebraic space.
 Let $L/k$ be a finitely generated extension, we want to show that $X(L)\to\Pi_{X/k}(L)$ is an equivalence.
 There exists a finitely generated extension $L'$ of $k'$ containing $L$, up to extensions we may suppose $L=k$ and $L'=k'$.